Psoriasis is a chronic inflammatory condition that can affect the skin and joints.

 What is psoriasis?

 Psoriasis is a chronic inflammatory condition that can affect the skin and joints.
 In the skin, psoriasis produces red, scaly lesions.
-In the most common form of psoriasis, lesions typically appear the on elbows, knees, and scalp, but can appear anywhere on the body.
-The disease is chronic, meaning that symptoms often come and go over time.
+In the most common form of psoriasis, lesions typically appear on the elbows, knees, and scalp, but can appear anywhere on the body.
+The disease is chronic, meaning that it is a long-term condition with frequent reoccurrences.

 There are also rare types of psoriasis, such as;